 Crank Brother’s Synthesis is a special product that lives up to its billing.
 For £2,150, the top end version is even lighter and adds freehub engagement points for more precision in technical climbing, but you get the main advantages here with the supple front rim and its subtle ability to scrub off less speed and grip more than rivals on really sharp terrain.
 This translates to a sense of running less tyre pressure or a softer compound in terms of calmness, but since they still feel really rapid too, this Synthesis is one of the best carbon MTB wheelsets available.

 DT Swiss XM 1501

 Brilliant wheels for aluminium aficionados

-Pro: Extremely low drag sensation
+Pro: Immediate improvement to any bike.
+Extremely low drag sensation.

-Con: Approaching carbon price point
+Con: Approaching carbon price point.
+Centerlock rotor mounts.

 This DT Swiss wheel package is a beautifully refined product with a ride feel that’s a cut above.
 It has a real zip to it, but it isn’t the cheapest and also has less well sealed bearings that appear to prioritise rolling speed over sealing, which won’t suit everyone.
 DT Swiss XM1501 is a brilliant wheel for aluminium aficionados.

 Superior to the best alloy wheels with improved durability over most carbon

 Pro: Simply amazing rims.
 Comes with TyreWiz sensor.

 Con: Comes with TyreWiz sensor whether you want it or not.
 That price tag.